A focus on long-term performance

-Whether you want us to manage your investments, or you want to select your own investment strategy, we offer a wide range of options to choose from.
+Whether you want us to manage your investments, or want to select your own investment strategy, we offer a wide range of options to choose from.

 You can change your investment strategy and choose which investment options you want your payments to come from through Member Online.

 Your super does not automatically form part of your estate, even if you have an up-to-date Will.